 Oklahoma City Travel Guide

-Oklahoma City's growth has been a point of contention at times.
-Today, it stretches across more than 600 square miles (965 square km), one of the country's major perpetrators of urban sprawl.
+Today Oklahoma City stretches across more than 600 square miles (965 square km) and is one of the country's major perpetrators of urban sprawl.
 In recent years, however, the city has been working to reinvent itself, focusing on downtown revitalization with great success.
 Most attractions of interest to tourists are located in the inner city districts, beginning with Bricktown, which is bounded by one of the country's premier minor-league ballparks, home of the RedHawks.
 Once a clump of old warehouses, Bricktown is now a vibrant collection of trendy condos, shops, restaurants, bars and clubs situated along a picturesque canal.
 Here visitors can satisfy their every craving for hardy American fare like steak and barbecue ribs.
-Those in search of a more exotic meal should head to the Asia District.
-Believe it or not, Oklahoma City has a significant Vietnamese population, and a growing number of Asian residents of other cultures.
-The Paseo Arts District, built in the 1920s, also boasts a few upmarket cafés and cocktail lounges, though its galleries and studios are the main draw.
-Modelled after a Spanish village, its clay roofs and stucco walls house paintings, pottery, stained glass works, jewellery and unique furniture.

 Become our Oklahoma City Travel Expert